fab-jul/pymodsynth/tutorial.md

 Finally, the output of this Module is a weighted sum - expressed with overloaded arithmetic operators.
 Depending on the downstream consumers, this might need to be compressed, lifted or otherwise processed.

 ### Hot Reloading
 Have you listened to the toy example?
 Did you find the skew angle changes too slowly?
-It's a shame we made its frequency, `lfo` a `Constant` instead of a `Parameter`, which would be changeable at runtime.
+It's a shame we made its frequency, `lfo`, a `Constant` instead of a `Parameter`, which would be changeable at runtime.
 But it is not too late.
 Leave the program running, and edit the code to:

 ```python
 self.lfo = mz.SineSource(frequency=mz.Parameter(0.66, key='l', lo=0.1, hi=60, clip=True))